 In AF the heartbeat is often rapid, irregular and of varying intensity.
-This can cause unpleasant symptoms of palpitations, light-headedness, breathlessness, chest pain and may even lead to fainting.
+This can cause unpleasant symptoms of palpitations, light headedness, breathlessness, chest pain and may even lead to fainting.
+Some patients, however, are entirely asymptomatic.
 If these episodes are intermittent, then it is termed paroxysmal AF (PAF).

 In many patients however, the heart is in the irregular rhythm continuously, when it may be termed persistent or permanent AF.
+In this situation some patients complain of constant tiredness and lack of energy.
 AF occurs when the sinus node loses control of the heart rhythm.